 1 nt = 1 cd / m2 ; where: nt – Nit, cd – Candela

-Watt is an unit of 1 joule per second.
+Watt is a unit of 1 joule per second.

 1 W = 1 j/ 1 s ; where: W – Watt, j – Joul

 For us now the most important is to know what is the difference between 1 watt and 1 lumen.
 Lumen represents at least 1/683 watts of visible light power depending on the spectral distribution.
-However the luminous efficacy varies depend on the source of light.
+However, the luminous efficacy varies depending on the source of light.
 For example:

 1 halogen lamp – 20 lumens/watt